 The ARPA Pretreatment Request for Proposals is now live!
 Apply for these ARPA funds by responding to the “Pretreatment Grant Funds for Businesses and Municipalities RFP”

 American Rescue Plan Act (ARPA) funding is available to invest in wastewater pretreatment systems that reduce high strength or incompatible waste at municipal wastewater treatment facilities.

 Wastewater from commercial or industrial sources is more concentrated in pollutants than wastewater generated in residences.
 Specifically, the expansion of Vermont’s food and beverage manufacturing including craft brewing, dairy and meat processing and other small industries provides economic opportunity in many Vermont communities, but these businesses often produce high strength wastes that can be challenging for municipal wastewater facilities to treat.

 Pretreatment facilities remove or reduce harmful pollutants before they are discharged to municipal wastewater treatment facilities.
 In addition, pretreatment processes can address emerging contaminants and toxic chemicals such as per- and polyfluorinated substances (PFAS).

-Starting in State Fiscal Year 2021, $2 million will be available, with an opportunity for up to an additional $8 million in ARPA funding in future years pending legislative approval.
+Starting in State Fiscal Year 2021, $2 million will be available, with an opportunity for additional ARPA funding in future years pending legislative approval.

 Get on the list to receive updates.